cloudmesh-book/book-latex-2018/tutorial/dockerhub.md

 push images.
 After registration, you get one free private Docker Hub Repository.
 Upgrade to a paid plan is needed if you need more private repositories.

+For the rest of the tutorial we assume that you use the environment fariable DUSER to indicate you username

+It is easiset if you set it in your shell with

+    export DUSER=<PUT YOUR DOCKER USERNAME HERE>

 ## Searching for Docker Images